limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-8.png)

-At this point, I'm not aware of any email address or username :sob:
+At this point, I'm not aware of any email address or username. :sob:

 ### Main Menu

-This page appears interesting on the surface and the HTML source code offers a clue on how to proceed.
+Although this page appears interesting on the surface, the HTML source code offers a clue on how to proceed.

 ![mainmenu.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-4.png)